blakehulett7/blakehulett7/README.md

 * 💾 I love to SQL litely...

 * ⚡ One day, I will write a zig simulation on par with TigerBeetle and no better

-Currently looking for a role in backend web development, preferrably amongst fellow Gophers, but I have been known to charm a Python or two in my day.

 <!--
 **blakehulett7/blakehulett7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.